Search

 The Idle no more movement

 Please note that this is an example.
 The number of main ideas will vary from one plan to another.
-This one has four, but there could be fewer or more.
-It all depends on the information gathered and the teacher’s requirements.
+This one presents four, but there could be fewer or more.
+It all depends on the information gathered and the requirements of the teacher.

 INTRODUCTION

-A traditional presentation of an introduction includes: a topic (a few sentences that generally serve to introduce your topic), a topic posed (what is the theme, the research question studied or the hypothesis studied) and, finally, a divided topic (a brief presentation of the different main and secondary ideas of the work or main arguments).
+A traditional presentation of an introduction includes a topic introduced (a few sentences which generally serve to introduce your subject), a topic posed (what is the theme addressed, the research question studied or the hypothesis studied), and finally, a divided subject (succinct presentation of the different main and secondary ideas of the work or main arguments).

-As a general rule, an introduction should be about 10% of the length of a job.
+As a general rule, an introduction should represent about 10% of the length of an assignment.

 DEVELOPMENT